Resume Tips

 TECHNICAL (FOR IT PMS)

-Soft Skills (Leadership & Communication)
+Soft Skills (Leadership and Communication)

 STAKEHOLDER MANAGEMENT